1242035/spree/guides/src/content/user/orders/searching_orders.md

 # Filtering Results

-You may not always want to see all of the most recent orders - the Spree default.
+You may not always want to see all of the most recent orders - the Viauco default.
 You may want to view only those orders that you need to pack and ship, or only those from a particular customer.
-Spree gives you the flexibility to quickly find only those orders you need.
+Viauco gives you the flexibility to quickly find only those orders you need.

 ![Order Filter Options](../../../images/user/orders/filter_options.jpg)